 - Step-by-step processes

 Infographics are great for summarizing complex information visually—shapes are your building blocks.
+Consider pairing shapes with concise labels or percentages to quickly convey meaning without overwhelming your audience with numbers.

 3. Build Flowcharts to Tell a Process